-She says, that there is an atmosphere in the house of care and concern.
-When there are annoyances housemates work to understand.
+She says there is an atmosphere in the house of care and concern.
+When there are annoyances, housemates work to understand.
 The question becomes, “Why are you doing this differently?
 Is your way better?”
-She also says, “there is no gossip or whining about another person.
+She also says, “There is no gossip or whining about another person.
 This is crucial!”

 “I’m very happy here.
 I don’t need to live alone.
 I’m not rebelling against my parents anymore.
 I don’t need it my way all the time.
 This is a great place for me to be.”

 I’m intrigued by the difference between living in this house where inhabitants simply choose not to seek inebriation with drink and drugs and institutionally established “clean and sober houses.”
 I suspect it feels very different to the recovering person.